Hellénis

 Phonetic Spelling: (hel-lay-nis')

-Short Definition: a female Greek
+Definition: a Greek (i.e. Gentile) woman

-Definition: a female Greek.
+Usage: a female Greek.

 Word Origin